Personal Loan Vs. Auto Loan: How Do They Compare?

 - Shop around for lenders.
 Once you’ve decided what kind of loan to pursue, you should shop around for interest rates and other loan terms at various lenders to find the best deal.

-- Apply for prequalification or preapproval.
+- Apply for prequalification.
 The prequalification step allows you to preview the lender’s loan amount and terms for you, without affecting your credit score.
 Some auto loan lenders offer preapproval, but keep in mind that a hard credit inquiry will be reflected on your credit history.

 Final Thoughts: Weigh Your Loan Options Carefully